 Therefore, to say “hardly did I know how to swim” is much more emphatic than to say, “I hardly knew how to swim”.
 You needn’t use auxiliary inversion all the time, but only when you feel the need to emphasise what you’re saying.

-Some examples with subject inversion
+Some examples of subject inversion

 Let’s take a look at some examples using subject inversion with adverbial phrases.